How To Hire Administrative Assistants

 It's a position that's in high demand.
 According to the US Bureau of Labor Statistics, there were over 3.9 million job openings for Admin Assistants in 2016.
 But finding a reliable candidate with the right skills set is not always easy.

-This short guide will explain all you need to know about hiring a top quality Administrative Assistant, including how and when to hire an Admin Assistant and what skills are needed.
+This short guide will explain all you need to know about hiring a top quality Administrative Assistant, including how and when to hire an Administrative Assistant, what skills are needed for this role, and how to figure out which candidate is the most suitable.

 What do Administrative Assistants do?